-As in the first year, a record is kept of your attendance in the laboratory and at tutorials.
-Any student whose attendance is unsatisfactory will be required to discuss the matter with the Director of Studies.
+A record is kept of your attendance in the laboratory and at tutorials.
+Any student whose attendance is unsatisfactory will be required to discuss the matter with the Director of Education.

-To pass the year you are required to get an overall mark of at least 40%, and to have passed whole module worth at least 60 CATS as described here.
+To pass the year you are required to get an overall mark of at least 40%, and to have passed whole modules worth at least 60 CATS.
 In addition there is a condition on passing the IoP core modules (see below).
 To be eligible to remain on the MPhys programme in year 3 you must obtain an overall 2i classification and a CATS weighted average mark of 60% over the examined physics modules taken.

-As you know, we operate a credit accumulation scheme whereby your performance in all years of your course counts towards your final degree classification.
-The actual scheme used depends on the programme you are following as described elsewhere.
+We operate a credit accumulation scheme whereby your performance in all years of your course counts towards your final degree classification.
+The actual scheme used depends on the programme you are following.

 The Physics core lectured modules, PX262 Quantum Mechanics and its Applications, PX263 EM Theory and Optics and PX265 Thermal Physics II are assessed by the combination of an examination (85%) and assessed coursework (15%).
 For PX275 Mathematical Methods for Physicists, the assessment is examination (80%) coursework (20%).
 The form of the coursework may vary from module to module.